DIY Upholstered Headboard With Tufting: Step-by-Step Instructions

 Step 3: Plan out the spacing of the tufting

-We divided the width of the pegboard by 6 (however many buttons you have going across + 1) and using a measuring tape we marked the width of each section on the back along the top.
+- Spacing the buttons going across: We divided the width of the pegboard by 6 (however many buttons you have going across + 1) and using a measuring tape we marked the width of each section on the back along the top.

-First we subtracted the space that the mattress would cover before beginning.
+- Spacing the vertical buttons: First we subtracted the space that the mattress would cover before beginning.
 (The height of your pegboard – the thickness of your mattress.)

-Then measure down from the top (where you made your first mark for the buttons going across) and find the closest hole.
+- Then measure down from the top (where you made your first mark for the buttons going across) and find the closest hole.
 Repeat moving down and mark each hole, then move across until you have all of your buttons marked.

-Line up the foam with the edges of the frame, lay the frame flat (front side up), and apply the foam to the front of the frame with spray adhesive.
+- Line up the edges of the upholstery foam with the edges of the DIY headboard frame and press firmly to adhere the foam to the pegboard.

-Step 5: Attach lightweight batting
+Step 6: Attach lightweight batting to the foam headboard

-Trim your batting so that when you wrap it up and around the sides of the frame you can attach it on the back side of the frame.
-Staple it in place using a staple gun, making sure that the corners lay flat (like you’re wrapping a present).
+- Trim your batting so that when you wrap it up and around the sides of the wood frame you can attach it on the back side of the frame.

-Step 6: Add the fabric to the headboard frame
+Step 7: Add the fabric to the headboard frame

 Buying fabric online has become one of my favorite things because it saves time and the selection is amazing!
 Click here to see my favorite places to buy fabric online!

 What did work was trellis wire!
 (Who knew?)
-Any wire that’s easily bent, but not too soft so that you can poke through the foam and fabric will work.
-You’ll also want to be sure that your wire is not too thick.
+Any wire that’s easily bent, but not too soft so you can poke through the foam and fabric will work.
+You’ll also want to be sure your wire is not too thick.
 You’ll need to be able to pass it through your buttonholes.

 How To Hang Your DIY Tufted Headboard